 Elaina acts for companies, financial institutions, states and state-entities and high net worth individuals on a wide range of high-value commercial disputes.
-Her main practice areas include banking and securities litigation, complex fraud and asset tracing, insolvency claims and commercial disputes relating to sanctions (particularly relating to the Middle East).
+Her main practice areas include contentious insolvency and asset recovery, commercial aviation disputes, banking and securities litigation and commercial disputes relating to sanctions.

 Elaina studied Philosophy and Theology at Oxford University (first class honours).
 She trained and qualified at Linklaters LLP in before joining Stewarts in August 2011.

 - LSLA Committee member (London Solicitors Litigation Association) and former member of the JLSLA Committee

 - Co-President of Insolvency Law Commission (Common Law) at AIJA (International Association of Young Lawyers)

 Elaina has written articles for The Times, City AM, the Commercial Litigation Journal and the Solicitors Journal on a broad range of subjects including:

 - Litigation risk for companies in relation to ESG credentials and reporting;

 - the legal implications of the re-imposed US sanctions on Iran; and